Lichtenberg figure: Natural occurrences

 Electrical treeing often occurs in high-voltage equipment prior to causing complete breakdown.
 Following these Lichtenberg figures within the insulation during post-accident investigation of an insulation failure can be useful in finding the cause of breakdown.
-An experienced high-voltage engineer can see from the direction and the shape of trees and their branches where the primary cause of the breakdown was situated and possibly find the initial cause.
-Broken-down transformers, high-voltage cables, bushings and other equipment can usefully be investigated in this manner.
+From the direction and shape of the trees and their branches, an experienced high-voltage engineer can see exactly the point where the insulation began to break down, and using that knowledge, possibly find the initial cause as well.
+Broken-down transformers, high-voltage cables, bushings, and other equipment can usefully be investigated in this manner.
 The insulation is unrolled (in the case of paper insulation) or sliced in thin slices (in the case of solid insulating materials).
 The results are then sketched or photographed to create a record of the breakdown process.